Mixed Media Techniques: Tiny Art Tags

 D'you ever find yourself reluctant to throw away garment labels?
 Or even labels and tags from other items?
 Some of them are lovely and sturdy, and quite beautiful.
 I've been collecting mine for years now and have managed to cull them to around 50 or so.
 I knew that one day I was going to do something arty with them.

 Artists' trading cards have been around for years now – they are small pieces of art, often given in swaps, no more than 3 1/2 inches by 2 1/2 inches.
 There are lots of beautiful examples online and, indeed, there are several books devoted to these wee pieces of inspiration.
 This would be the perfect thing for my labels.
 Plus... recycling waste into art is eco-friendly.

 My labels are different sizes.
-Some are folded, others are just single thicknesses of card... but treating them as small substrates for my own artwork is very appealing.
+Some are folded, others are just a single thickness of card... but treating them as small substrates for my own artwork is very appealing.
 So I decided to give it a go.
 Here are the results of my first foray into the teeny-tiny world of trading cards... or home-made gift tags, or journal charms, or whatever purpose you can imagine).

 The only supply that you can't manage without in this project is gesso.
 It covers up the existing printing on the label and provides a good surface to work on.
 After that, you can decorate anyway you like, using collage, lettering, paint, pens, or anything you can think of.
 I am including my list of supplies so that you can see exactly how these tags were created.